What Does It Mean When A Website is Not Secure + How to Fix It?

 HTTPS = secure website

 A website using HTTPS (Hypertext Transfer Protocol Secure) is considered secure because it encrypts the data shared between the user and the web server.
 HTTPS helps protect sensitive information, such as login credentials and payment details, from potential hackers.
-You can identify a secure website by looking for "HTTPS" in the URL in the browser's address bar.
+You can identify a secure site by looking for "HTTPS" in the URL in the browser's address bar.

 How does this impact website owners?